-If the button on the radio or navigation system screen may mute the sound of OPS warnings.
+If the 4 button on the radio or navigation system screen is pressed briefly, it may mute the sound of OPS warnings.
 To switch the warnings back on, press the button again briefly.

 When the OPS is switched off and back on again, muting is cancelled.
 Error messages cannot be switched off.